OxideMod/Oxide.Docs/docs/guides/owners/permissions.md

 - **Check console output**: Oxide will often output useful information to the server console.
 This can include errors with permissions and groups.
 - **Check the user's permissions**: Use the command `oxide.show user [username]` to view all the permissions that a user has.
 This can help identify if they are missing a necessary permission or have one that they should not.
+- **Verify parent group relationships**: If you're using group inheritance, make sure that the parent-child relationships are set up correctly and don't contain any circular references.
+- **Review data storage**: Oxide stores permissions data using ProtoBuf serialization in the `oxide.users` and `oxide.groups` files.
+If you suspect data corruption, you might need to manually edit or delete these files (after making backups).

 Remember, replace `[username]` with the username of the player you are investigating.

+## Advanced Features

+### User Data Validation
+Oxide now includes a validation system for user IDs to ensure that invalid or obsolete entries don't accumulate in the permissions database.
+Server administrators can customize validation rules through extensions, and the system will automatically clean up invalid entries.

+### Export and Import
+You can export your permissions to JSON format using the `oxide.export` command, which creates separate files for groups and users.
+This is useful for backup purposes or transferring permission settings between servers.

 ## Conclusion